moosensei/awesome-moodle/README.md

 **Connect with the Moodle community at events** - MoodleMoots are official Moodle conferences held worldwide, bringing together educators, developers, and administrators.
 These events are a fantastic opportunity to learn from experts, share best practices, and network with peers.
 This section highlights key upcoming MoodleMoots for 2026.

 - 🌐 [MoodleMoot Global 2026](https://moodle.com/events/mootglobal26/) - The premier annual event for the global Moodle community, taking place in **Mexico City, Mexico** from **September 22-24, 2026**.
+- 🇨🇦 [MoodleMoot Canada 2026](https://www.catalyst-ca.net/moodle-moot-event-canada) - MoodleMoot Canada 2026 takes place on **May 27-28, 2026** at Université du Québec à Montréal (UQAM).
+A key gathering for the Canadian Moodle community.
+- 🇵🇭 [MoodleMoot Philippines 2026](https://moodle.com/events/) - Hosted by Nephila Web Technology Inc., scheduled for **June 18-19, 2026**.
+A growing regional event for the Southeast Asian Moodle community.
 - 🇩🇪 [MoodleMoot DACH 2026](https://moodlemoot.org/mootdach-2026/) - The regional conference for Germany, Austria, and Switzerland, held in **Vienna, Austria** from **June 10-12, 2026**.
 - 🇺🇸 [MoodleMoot US 2026](https://moodlemoot.org/mootus-2026/) - The key event for the Moodle community in the United States, scheduled for **July 2026** in **Chicago, Illinois**.
 - 🇪🇸 [MoodleMoot Spain 2026](https://moodlemoot.org/mootes-2026/) - The annual conference for the Spanish Moodle community, happening in **October 2026** in **Madrid, Spain**.